dekoza/mtgpl/docs/_sources/DMU.rst.txt

    Enlist (As this creature attacks, you may tap a nonattacking creature you control without summoning sickness.
 When you do, add its power to this creature's until end of turn.)

-:mtgtip:`Danitha, Benalia's Hope<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/4/845e5663-2959-44ae-b4c6-d6ea41f01d6e.jpg?1661301444|https://scryfall.com/card/dmu/15/danitha-benalias-hope?utm_source=api>`
+:mtgtip:`Danitha, Benalia's Hope<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/4/845e5663-2959-44ae-b4c6-d6ea41f01d6e.jpg?1662076191|https://scryfall.com/card/dmu/15/danitha-benalias-hope?utm_source=api>`
    First strike, vigilance, lifelink

-   When Danitha, Benalia's Hope enters the battlefield, you may put an Aura or Equipment card from your hand onto the battlefield attached to Danitha.
+   When Danitha, Benalia's Hope enters the battlefield, you may put an Aura or Equipment card from your hand or graveyard onto the battlefield attached to Danitha.

 :mtgtip:`Defiler of Faith<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/c/2cfe404d-1a27-4627-9284-56188d92d5d5.jpg?1661336513|https://scryfall.com/card/dmu/16/defiler-of-faith?utm_source=api>`